diefenbach/django-lfc/docs/user/miscellaneous/permissions.rst

 Add

-    Needed to add children to an content object.
+    Needed to add content objects.

 Delete

-    Needed to delete an content object.
+    Needed to delete a content object.

 Edit

-    Needed to edit an content object.
+    Needed to modify a content object.

+Manage content

+    Needed to manage a content object's permissions and local roles.

 Manage portal

-    Needed to edit the portal object.
+    Needed to edit the portal object an to manage users, groups, roles, workflows, permissions, etc.

+Publish

+    Needed to publish a content object.

+Reject

+    Needed to reject a content object.

+Review

+    Needed to review submitted content objects.

+Submit

+    Needed to submit a content object for review.

 View

     Needed to view a content object.